JoeDE88/JoeDE88/README.md

 ###

-<h4 align="left">I'm a Full Stack Developer with experience in JavaScript, React, Python, Flask ans SQL</h4>
+<h4 align="left">I'm a Full Stack Developer with experience in JavaScript, React, Python, Django and SQL.</h4>

 ###